Arize-ai/client_python/src/arize/_generated/api_client/docs/APIKeysApi.md

 with arize._generated.api_client.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = arize._generated.api_client.APIKeysApi(api_client)
-    key_type = 'user' # str | Filter by API key type. - user - Key associated with a specific user. - service - Key associated with a bot user for service authentication.  (optional) status = arize._generated.api_client.ApiKeyStatus() # ApiKeyStatus | Filter by API key status. - active - Only return keys that are valid for use. - deleted - Only return keys that have been deleted.
-When not specified, defaults to `active`.  (optional) space_id = 'U3BhY2U6MTIzNDU=' # str | Filter search results to a particular space ID (optional) user_id = 'VXNlcjoxMjM0NQ==' # str | Filter API keys by the user who created them (base64 global ID).
+    key_type = arize._generated.api_client.ApiKeyType() # ApiKeyType | Filter by API key type. - user - Key associated with a specific user. - service - Key associated with a bot user for service authentication.  (optional) status = arize._generated.api_client.ApiKeyStatus() # ApiKeyStatus | Filter by API key status. - active - Only return keys that are valid for use. - deleted - Only return keys that have been deleted.
+When not specified, defaults to `active`.  (optional) space_id = 'U3BhY2U6MTIzNDU=' # str | Filter search results to a particular space ID (optional) user_id = 'VXNlcjoxMjM0NQ==' # str | Filter API keys by the user who created them (base64 identifier (base64)).
 When used with `space_id`, filters service keys by creator — available to any user with space access.
 When used without `space_id`, filters user keys by creator — account admins only (non-admins receive `403`).
 Can be combined with `key_type` to further narrow results by key type.  (optional) limit = 50 # int | Maximum items to return (optional) (default to 50) cursor = 'cursor_example' # str | Opaque pagination cursor returned from a previous response (`pagination.next_cursor`).
 Treat it as an unreadable token; do not attempt to parse or construct it.  (optional)